-- b.
+- 7. Conduct the activity "My Beak Holds More Than Yours." (see pgs.
+19-21) - 8.
+Bird Beak Matching Worksheet. - a.
+Using the cards, read each clue, then have the students guess what bird they think is being described. - b.
 After the students have guessed the bird, show them a picture of the bird and ask if they have ever seen it before. - 9.
-Tell the students that they will now become an expert on a bird species found around Utah Lake.
-Have the students choose a species from the list of 30 species provided (See Additional References below).
+Tell the students they will now become an expert on a bird species found around Utah Lake.
+Have the students choose a species from the list of the 30 species provided (see "Additional References" below).
 Have the students research information concerning the species and complete the research worksheet called "Bird Report."
 Once the worksheet has been completed, the students should use the information they gathered to write their bird report.
 When the bird reports are finished, they can be shared with the class.